-AP FACT CHECK: Trump misstates some of his virus actions
+AP FACT CHECK: Trump is wrong about insurers and coronavirus

 EDITOR’S NOTE — A look at the veracity of claims by political figures.

-Associated Press writers Jill Colvin, Lauran Neergaard and Zeke Miller contributed to this report.
+Associated Press writers Jill Colvin, Lauran Neergaard, Zeke Miller and Tom Murphy contributed to this report.

 Find AP Fact Checks at http://apne.ws/2kbx8bd